Þórir Jóhann Helgason

-Þórir Jóhann Helgason (born 28 September 2000) is an Icelandic professional footballer who plays as an attacking midfielder for Italian club Lecce and the Iceland national team.
+Þórir Jóhann Helgason (born 28 September 2000) is an Icelandic professional footballer who plays as an attacking midfielder for club Venezia and the Iceland national team.

 Club career

 On 15 July 2021, Þórir signed a four-year contract with an option for fifth year with Serie B club Lecce.

-On 31 August 2023, he moved on loan to Eintracht Braunschweig in German 2.
+On 31 August 2023, he moved on loan to Eintracht Braunschweig in the 2.
 Bundesliga, with an option to buy.

+On 1 July 2026, Þórir moved to Venezia on a three-year deal.

 International career

 Þórir made his international debut for Iceland on 29 May 2021 in a friendly match against Mexico in Arlington, Texas.